terrajobst/AspNetCore.Docs.it-it/aspnetcore/fundamentals/http-requests.md

 Nel codice precedente:

-* La configurazione viene spostata nel client tipizzato.
+* The configuration is moved into the typed client.
 * L'oggetto `HttpClient` viene esposto come una proprietà pubblica.

-È possibile creare metodi specifici dell'API che espongono `HttpClient` funzionalità.
-Ad esempio, il metodo `GetAspNetDocsIssues` incapsula il codice per recuperare i problemi aperti.
+API-specific methods can be created that expose `HttpClient` functionality.
+For example, the `GetAspNetDocsIssues` method encapsulates code to retrieve open issues.

-Il codice seguente chiama <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient*> in `Startup.ConfigureServices` per registrare una classe client tipizzata:
+The following code calls <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient*> in `Startup.ConfigureServices` to register a typed client class:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet3)]